-P11 Delegation Use Date of Decision Person/party impacted by decision How power / discharge of duty was exercised Name of Officer Exercising Delegation Click here to enter a date.
-Click here to enter text.
+P11 1 - Delegation Use Date of Decision Person/party impacted by decision Decision impacted by discharge of duty Name of Officer Exercising Delegation Click here to enter a date.
+Click here enter text. to Click here to enter text.
 Choose an item.
 Click here to enter a date.
-Click here to enter text.
-Click here to enter text.
-Choose an item, Click here to enter a date.
-Click here to enter text.
-Click here to enter text.
+Click here text. to Click here to enter text.
+Choose an item, Click here to enter a date. anal.
+India to Click here to enter text.
 Choose an item.